 Prior to coming to Albion, Strand worked with numerous environmental agencies, including the MDNR.
 He wrote all the successful grant applications for the city project.

 Then there was Albion College.
 As the trail expansion was gaining traction in 2015, the college was welcoming in its 16th president, Mauri Ditzler, who emphasized the relationship between college and community.
-Ditzler and the administration provided initial funding while grants rolled in and support in the designing and constructing of the route.
+Ditzler and the administration provided initial funding and support in the designing and constructing of the route.

 By April, Nelson, Strand and the city had applied for the MDNR’s grant.
 By fall, construction plans were announced.

 “Having safe and accessible locations for exercise is a huge asset to your community…It’s getting people more options because you’re pretty limited when it comes exercise options in the city, unless you belong to a gym or like running,” Nelson said.

 The future of Albion River Trail does not dead-end at Riverside Cemetery.
 Nelson laid out three plans the city hopes to make realities.

 First is creating better signage for the middle part of the River Trail, extending from Stoffer Plaza to where the trail first cuts across the river.
 This section is not a clear cement route but a series of signs along sidewalks.
 Once construction on Superior Street concludes, the route will be less confusing, Nelson said.

 Second is to use another MDNR grant to take the trail from the bridge across the river on Albion Street and provide a second route to Austin Avenue along the west side of town.
 This way, safer, more accessible routes for people of all ages and abilities can go from one end of town to another.